getodk/governance/TSC1/README.md

 ### Wrapping Up

-1. Remind PMC member to add chat transcript and audio links to the minutes.
+1. Remind @yanokwa to add chat transcript and audio links to the minutes.
 1. Add an entry to the [meeting history list](https://docs.google.com/spreadsheets/d/1xD44Km1p0LXoIjBkGxolPvkhq7OXlxA28CN2LKrsT2A/edit#gid=0).
+2. Review next meeting time.
+Ask @yanokwa to update calendar invite time and invitees when necessary.

 ## Asset Ownership